 EAST AND CENTRAL AFRICA

-July is mating season in the Tanzania’s of Serengeti National Park and that amazing spectacle, the Great Wildebeest Migration, is moving northwards through the western corridor of the park.
+July is mating season in Tanzania’s Serengeti National Park and that fantastic spectacle, the Great Wildebeest Migration, is moving northwards through the western corridor of the park.
 Crossings of the Grumeti River are dramatic and worth the effort – but the Serengeti is vast and relatively under-developed with lodges, and so river crossings are harder to find.
 The herds graze their way northward, as they move toward the Maasai Mara in Kenya.
+Click here for a month-by-month description of this, the greatest show on Earth.
 Maasai Mara in Kenya is also a good bet (at any time of year) because even though the migration has not yet arrived, resident predators and prey species are plentiful, and the hordes of tourists have not yet arrived.

-Trekking for mountain gorillas, chimps and golden monkeys in Uganda’s Bwindi Impenetrable National Park and Kibale National Park and Rwanda’s Volcanoes National Park is now at its best, with the rainy season having ended, and the views across the mountains and volcanic lakes go on forever.
+Trekking for mountain gorillas, chimps and golden monkeys in Uganda’s Bwindi Impenetrable National Park and Kibale National Park and Rwanda’s Volcanoes National Park is now at its best, and the views across the mountains and volcanic lakes go on forever.